josephbisaillon/gulp-cache-refresh/README.md

     Type: String
     Value: Custom Variable

-Misc: Null or Undefined values will be defaulted to 'ErrNoVarPassed'
+Misc: Null or Undefined values will be defaulted to to an appended 'timestamp' it falls differently in code logic to allow for easy customization.

 ## License
 MIT